Flight Controller Processors Explained: F1, F3, F4, G4, F7, H7

 There are 11 families of STM32 MCU, ranging from fastest to slowest processing speed: H7, F7, G4, F4, F3, F2, F1, F0, L4, L1, L0.
 Each STM32 family contains variants that have different combinations of features, number of pins, physical sizes (“packages”), and amounts of memory.

-Here is a breakdown of the common processors used in equipment and components for FPV drones, including their processing speed, flash memory, and SRAM:
+Here is a breakdown of the common processors supported by Betaflight or iNav, and their processing speed, flash memory, and RAM:

 F0 (STM32F051) 48MHz 256KB 32KB